Madhura-kene/NullBeam/README.md

   * If the laser isn't perfectly aligned *before* turning on the system, it will immediately trigger.
 Send `/reset` once you've aligned the beam.

 ##  Future Improvements
-* **Multiple Tripwires**: Add additional lasers and LDRs to different analog pins to create a web of tripwires around a room!
+* **Multiple Tripwires**: Add additional lasers and LDRs to different analog pins to create a web of tripwires around a Room!